This country-specific Q&A provides an overview of Lending & Secured Finance laws and regulations applicable in Brazil.

 What (briefly) is the insolvency process in your jurisdiction?

-These three alternative procedures are available to any business entity, with the exception of financial institutions, insurance companies, cooperatives, and government owned entities
+These three alternative procedures are available to any business entity, with the exception of certain entities, such as financial institutions, insurance companies, cooperatives and government owned entities.

 What impact does the insolvency process have on the ability of a lender to enforce its rights as a secured party over the security?